Cliabhach/publish_docs/README.md

 `flutter pub get`) to update your project's pubspec.lock.

 ...That's basically it.
 You can now use a `pub run` command to try out the tool.
-We recommend starting off with the `generateDocs` command:
+We recommend starting off with the `publish_docs` command:

 ```shell
 # For Dart projects